marklcrns/ez-install/README.md

 Will generate
 `$LOCAL_PACKAGE_ROOT_DIR/<OS_DISTRIB_ID>/<OS_DISTRIB_RELEASE>/git-lfs.apt`.

-As of this time, `git-lfs` installation, with `apt` at least, requires another step after the installation which is `git lfs install`.
-Also, the `-d` flag and its optarg `git` attaches it as a dependency of `git-lfs`.
+As of the time of writting, `git-lfs` installation, with `apt` at least, requires another step after the package installation, that is `git lfs install`.

+> Also, the `-d` flag and its optarg `git` attaches it as a dependency of
+> `git-lfs`.

 A viable solution is running a pre or post installation process.
 A built-in feature runs `<package>.<package-manager>.pre` before the main package